Omobayode6/cloud-engineering/README.md

 * df -h - tell you about your storage
 * press ctr q or type exit - to exit running process
 * pwd - print working directory
-* cd - takes you back to home directory from anywhere you are.
 * cd <DIR> - change directory
+* cd - takes you back to user home directory from anywhere you are - same as cd ~
+* cd ~ - to switch to user home directory.
+* cd / - takes you to the root directory of file system.
 * ls | ls -a | ls -l | ls -h | ls -al | ls -alh - list
 * ls -a - for all files including hiden files.
 * ls -l - for files with directories and permisions.